muhammadaus/Kai-Sign/RAILWAY.md

 2. Log in to Railway.app with your GitHub account
 3. Click "New Project" and select "Deploy from GitHub repo"
 4. Select your forked repository
-5. Railway will automatically detect the Dockerfile and deploy your application
+5. Railway will automatically detect the Python project and deploy the FastAPI application
 6. Once deployed, you can configure environment variables in the Railway dashboard:
    - `ETHERSCAN_API_KEY`: Your Etherscan API key